ManukMinasyan/vue-functional-calendar/README.md

 ## Other
 * The following Demo.vue has a demo for reference.
-* If there are other issues or versions, functionally incompatible mail communication manuk.minasyan1@gmail.com
+* If there are other issues or versions, or functionally incompatible issues, please email manuk.minasyan1@gmail.com

 To develop this package, I used the component vue-calendar-component.